industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ git status
 ```

 !!!
-Note "On git status"
+Note "On Git status"
     The command `git status` will 99% of the time tell us exactly
-    what we should in case of errors related to git.
+    what we should in case of errors related to Git.
 Carefully reading the
     output of the command is important and can save us a lot of troubles.

 Once we have staged all our changes, we can add then to the branch by